As a raw feeder, I know that feeding dogs a raw diet can seem daunting at first.

 |80 lb dog||25.6 oz (= 1.6 lb)||32 oz (= 2 lb)||38.4 oz (= 2.4 lb)|

-To get your dog’s weight in ounces … multiply their weight in pounds by 16.
+Sometimes the math is easier if you take your dog’s weight in ounces instead of pounds.
+To do this, multiply their weight in pounds by 16.
 Then you can multiple that number by .02 to get 2% of your dog’s body weight in ounces.

 1 pound = 16 ounces.
 So in this case, the dog eats 20 ounces per day or 1 pound 4 ounces.

 Also note that some dogs may require a lot more food than the average dog.
 Lindsay’s dog Remy the weimaraner requires about 4.5 to 5% of his body weight per day in raw food because he is extremely active and runs long distances.
 If it’s easier, you can break the food into 3 smaller meals.

 Have you made any of these raw feeding mistakes?